Denellyne/DPets/README.md

 ## Custom Sprites

-### If you wish to add custom sprites make a horizontal strip sprite sheet of 4 sprites size 32x32 and add them with in the Graphics folder with the name sprite.png
+### If you wish to add custom sprites make a horizontal strip sprite sheet of 4 sprites size 32x32 and then put it inside the Graphics folder with the name sprite.png